MicrosoftDocs/dynamics365smb-docs/business-central/finance-work-with-vat.md

 You can set up the default setting of the **Prices Including VAT** for all sales documents for a customer in the **Prices Including VAT** field on the **Customer** card.
 You can also set up item prices to include or exclude VAT.
 Normally, item prices contained in the Item Card will be the price excluding VAT.
 The program uses the information from the **Price Includes VAT** field on the **Item** card to determine the unit price amount for sales documents.

-The following table provides an overview of how the program calculates the unit price amounts for a sales document when you have not set up prices in the **Sales Prices** page:
+The following table provides an overview of how the program calculates the unit price amounts for a sales document when you have not set up prices on the **Sales Prices** page:

 |**Price Includes VAT field on Item Card**|**Prices Including VAT field in Sales Header**|**Action Performed**|
 |-----------------------------------------------|----------------------------------------------------|--------------------------|